oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_git.md

 layout: wiki
 ---

 Git is set up on www.oyranos.org.
+To use git install the git-core package.

 First check out: